BorisKozo/extensibility.js/README.md

 * **POSSIBLY BREAKING** Added a new parameter _metadata_ to the builder's _build_ handler.

-* removed the example from the repository (I will add an example in a separate repository)
+* removed the example from the repository (I will add an example in a separate repository).

 * [Node.js only] require('subdivision') will now return the subdivision singleton regardless of the module using it.

 ### 0.2.0 -> 0.2.1

-* You may specify the _preBuildTarget_ property for builders if you need pre processing before the build function
+* You may specify the _preBuildTarget_ property for builders if you need pre processing before the build function.

-* Default order for all addins is now specified at ````subdivision.registry.$defaultOrder````
+* Default order for all addins is now specified at ````subdivision.registry.$defaultOrder````.

-* Updated the dependencies to the latest versions
+* Updated the dependencies to the latest versions.

-* Minor changes to readme
+* Minor changes to readme.

 ### 0.1.3 -> 0.2.0